anubhav12302387/Event-Photo-Organizer-with-Face-Recognition/README.md

-# Event Photo Organizer with Face Recognition
+# PixTrove with Face Recognition

 This project automates the process of organizing event photos by recognizing participants' faces.
 During registration, participants provide a reference photo.
 After the event, the system processes the uploaded photos, matches faces with the reference images, and organizes them into separate folders named after each participant.